sisarkar-lab49/insurance-dapp/README.md

-# Sample Hardhat Project with React, Alchemy and Metamask
+# Project with Hardhat, React, Alchemy and Metamask

+## Deploys a hello world contract to Goerli testnet.
+React frontend connects with metamask wallet to interact with smart contract.

 * create a .env file in ***insurance-dapp***
 ```